 It's effective for pretty much anything — your skin, your hair, your house, and even your pets can benefit from its qualities.
 Raw, organic, unfiltered, and unpasteurized, apple cider vinegar is so much more than a salad dressing!

-1. Apple cider vinegar can detoxify your home.
+1. It can detoxify your home.

 2. It can make your hair shine.

-Apple cider vinegar can be used as a rinse for your hair after shampooing, and it will boost your hair's body and shine.
+It can be used as a rinse for your hair after shampooing, and it will boost your hair's body and shine.
 I recommend recycling an old shampoo bottle, then filling it with ½ tablespoon of apple cider vinegar and 1 cup of cold water.
 Pour the solution through your hair after shampooing.
 Do this several times a week for dramatic results.

 3. Natural apple cider vinegar regulates the pH of your skin.